catalystneuro/ndx-binned-spikes/README.md

 ## Usage

 The `BinnedAlignedSpikes` object is designed to store counts of spikes around a set of events (e.g., stimuli or behavioral events such as licks).
 The events are characterized by their timestamps and a bin data structure is used to store the spike counts around each of the event timestamps.
-The `BinnedAlignedSpikes` object keeps a separate count for each of the units (e.g., neurons), in other words, the spikes of the units are counted separately but aligned to the same set of events.
+The `BinnedAlignedSpikes` object keeps a separate count for each of the units (i.e. neurons), in other words, the spikes of the units are counted separately but aligned to the same set of events.

 ### Simple example
 The following code illustrates a minimal use of this extension: